• Skip Navigation.

 QR Code

-Kaffir lime leaves are thick, dark green, shinny on the top, porous and pale on the back.
+Kaffir lime leaves are thick, dark green and shiny on the top, porous and pale on the back.
 A leaf has two connecting leaves which I call ‘double leaves’.
 Tear a leaf to smell the distinct aroma.
+Fresh kaffir lime leaves keep well in a refrigerator for at least 2 weeks.
+Dried leaves are also available at markets.
+Many Asian markets now have fresh leaves.

 If the recipe calls for kaffir lime leaves and you can’t find any, skip the leaves.
-Don't substitute, the fragrance is so distinct that it is irreplaceable.
+Don't substitute.
+The fragrance is so distinct that it is irreplaceable.

 I have grown a few Kaffir lime trees, either picking them up at the home improvement stores or growing them from seeds.
 They seem happy in a large pot, like a half wine barrel.
-In such a pot, grow to about 3 feet tall.
-Even with 3 foot tall trees, we get more leaves than we can use.
-When we lived in a cold climate, we’d bring it inside the house during the winter, then back out in the summer.
-Now in a warmer climate, my kaffir lime trees stay outside all year round.
+In such a pot, they grow to about 3 feet tall.
+Even with a single 3 foot tall tree, we get more leaves than we can use.

 Recipes made with kaffir lime leaves